mmaashraf/mmaashraf/README.md

 ###

 <p align="left">I am Ashraf, a graduate with a Master's degree in Computer Science from the esteemed University of California, Riverside 🇺🇲.
-My academic journey is complemented by a rich professional experience, having served as a proficient Full Stack Software Developer/Engineer at Oracle for over 2 years.
-Additionally, I've honed my skills through a 6-month Software Engineer Internship, an enlightening 8-week Research Fellowship at UC-Riverside, and a dynamic 3-month SWE Internship at Foxmula.
+My academic journey is complemented by a rich professional experience, having served as a proficient Full Stack Software Developer/Engineer at Oracle for over 2.5 years.
+Additionally, I've honed my skills through an enlightening 8-week Research Fellowship at UC-Riverside, and a dynamic 3-month Software Engineering Internship at Foxmula.

 My educational foundation includes a Bachelor's degree in Computer Science & Engineering from Osmania University (CBIT) 🇮🇳.
 With a passion for innovation and a solid academic and professional background, I am eager to contribute my skills and knowledge to new and exciting challenges in the field of computer science.</p>